Time-traveler UFO hypothesis: In popular culture

 The 1966 Sherwood Schwartz TV series It's About Time portrays 20th-century astronauts being sent back to the Stone Age after traveling around the earth faster than the speed of light.
 The astronauts have to contend with the suspicions and superstitions of local cave-dwellers, who regard their advanced technology as sorcery.
 The astronauts eventually repair their space capsule and return to 1967 with the prehistoric family they befriended.
+Similar plots were involved in Lost in Spaces episode "Visit to a Hostile Planet" (1967), Star Trek episodes "Tomorrow Is Yesterday" (1969) and "Little Green Men" (1995) from the Deep Space Nine series, as well as Futuramas "Roswell That Ends Well" (2001).

-In Gregory Benford’s 1980 novel Timescape, scientist Saul Shriffer, a colleague of Frank Drake at the SETI Project Ozma, believes that a cryptic signal is of extraterrestrial origin, when it fact it had been sent thirty-four years into the past by humans in the future.
+In Gregory Benford's 1980 novel Timescape, scientist Saul Shriffer, a colleague of Frank Drake at the SETI Project Ozma, believes that a cryptic signal is of extraterrestrial origin, when in fact it had been sent thirty-four years into the past by humans of the future.

+In Larry Niven's 1980 short story "The Green Marauder", first published in Destinies, an extraterrestrial traveler originating from almost two billion years in the past has not significantly aged as a result of relativistic spaceflight, and she recounts an earlier visit to prehistoric Earth over 700 million years prior, at a time when the planet was inhabited by an advanced anaerobic civilization.
+Because the traveler experiences far less elapsed time than passes externally, the story presents a fictional example of a visitor from Earth's distant past reaching a much later era through relativistic time dilation.

 In his 1984 science fiction/fantasy novel Birds of Prey, American author David Drake describes six sterile and mutually telepathic sisters who time travel back in time to save humanity from an intelligent but monstrous alien species similar to social insects.
 The plot suggests that in the future humanity evolves to be quite different from its present form and that the six sisters, along with many other future humans, had become more similar to the insectoid aliens, somewhat of a hybrid between hominids and worker ants or bees, in their attempt to fight them for survival.

+In Back to the Future (1985), the Peabody family mistakes Marty McFly’s DeLorean time machine, newly arrived in 1955, for a flying saucer and Marty for an extraterrestrial because of his radiation suit.
+The scene presents a time-travel vehicle being interpreted by contemporary witnesses as a UFO.

 In Michael Crichton's 1987 novel Sphere (and subsequent film adaptation of the same name), what was thought to be an alien craft at the bottom of the Pacific Ocean turns out to be a ship built by humans from the future.